If You Want To Snuggle Your Feet, This Ugly Shoe Is For You

 There has never been a better time to embrace the clog trend than this very moment.
-Often boxed in by the label of a (f)ugly shoe, the underestimated style made its comeback by weaponizing that same unsavory categorization.
+Often boxed in by the label of a (f)ugly shoe, the underestimated style made its comeback by weaponising that same unsavoury categorisation.
 It is now being said that we are living in the golden age of clogs and we couldn't agree more.

 Far be it from us to argue with an internet-imposed must-have item.
 Notable members of the 2020 shopping frenzy club include tie-dye, matching sweatsuits, and perhaps most memorably, toilet paper.